sandordargo/sandordargo.github.io/_posts/2021-11-17-trip-rerport-meetingcpp-2021.md

 I would like to thank once more the organizers of [Meeting C++](https://meetingcpp.com/2021/) for making this great event happen.
 It's another great place to be if you want to learn about trends and great techniques of modern C++.

 I shared here only a couple of talks and thoughts but I can assure you that there were many others that could have made it to this report.
-The talks will be soon available at the [Youtube page of Meeting C++](https://www.youtube.com/c/MeetingCPP) and I'll also update this article with the links to the referenced talks once they are available to the public.
+The talks are available at the [Youtube page of Meeting C++](https://www.youtube.com/c/MeetingCPP).

 ## Connect deeper